-There’s an art to effective project management.
-A successful project manager has excellent communication skills.
+There’s an art to effective program or project management.
+A successful program manager has excellent communication skills.
 They also have a sure grasp of processes and are data focused.
 They effectively track the progress of each project and every requirement within a project.
-A project manager will know when and how to use tools to support their own skills.
+A program manager will know when and how to use tools to support their own skills.
 One such tool is a Requirements Traceability Matrix (RTM).
-It’s an invaluable, yet simple tool, that helps to navigate the project management process.
+It’s an invaluable, yet simple tool, that helps to navigate the program management process.

 Of course, every project is different, and some projects will be more complex than others.
 The main challenge is coordinating all of the requirements.
 It’s also crucial that you align progress with client expectations and the project deadline.
 This is where a requirements traceability matrix comes into play.